-Contribute to 529 plans as it is never too early or too late to start putting money away from your a child’s college education.
-It will be here sooner than you think and likely more expensive than you were planning on!
-529 contributions are not limited just to parents; this is for grandparents, aunts, uncles or anyone with interest in helping to provide the means necessary for a child’s higher education.
+Contribute to 529 plans–it’s never too early or too late to start putting money away for a child’s college education.
+The education days will be here sooner than you think and likely more expensive than you were planning on!
+529 contributions are not limited to parents; this is for grandparents, aunts, uncles or anyone with interest in helping provide the means necessary for a child’s higher education.

 What is a 529 plan?

 The plans are named after the Internal Revenue Code Section 529.
-529’s are savings plan with tax-advantages that encourage saving for future higher education expenses of a beneficiary.
-The beneficiary can be a child or grandchild, but a family relationship is not needed.
-It is important to note that some states offer two different types of plans; Investment plans and Prepaid tuition plans.
+529s are savings plan with tax advantages that encourage saving for future higher education expenses of a beneficiary.
+While the beneficiary can be a child or grandchild, a family relationship is not necessary.
+It is important to note that some states offer two different types of plans: investment plans and prepaid tuition plans.

 How do the 529 plans differ?

-Investment plans allow a variety of investment options, most commonly they are different combinations of mutual funds falling into one portfolio associated with the year the beneficiary will begin college.
-You as the contributor get to choose the frequency of contributions, amount contributed, and the portfolio.
-This type of plan can be used for expenses like tuition, fees, room and board, course-specific fees, books and supplies
+Investment plans allow for a variety of investment options, but most commonly they are different combinations of mutual funds falling into one portfolio associated with the year the beneficiary will begin college.
+As the contributor, you get to choose the frequency of contributions, the amount contributed and the portfolio.
+This type of plan can be used for expenses like tuition, fees, room and board, course-specific fees, books and supplies.

 529 plans have many benefits: